-The "everything is patentable" virus seems to have also struck in the business of architectural design.
-The federal judges in the U.S. Court of Appeals for the Federal Circuit have never seen a competitive industry with lively innovation that they could not "improve" by allotting a little monopoly power here and there, and they recognize no judicial restraint on their ability to impose judgemade law.
+Similar insanity seems to have struck in the business of architectural design.
+The federal judges in the U.S. Court of Appeals for the Federal Circuit have never seen a competitive industry with lively innovation that they could not "improve" by allotting a little monopoly power here and there, and they recognize no judicial restraint on their ability to impose judge-made law.
 Certainly, they appear always ready to rule in favor of anyone who claims their intellectual "property" has been violated by someone else's commercial success.
 Sadly their conceit has penetrated also to the lower courts.

 So it is that as we write on August 10, 2005 Judge Michael B. Mukasey has ruled that there are enough similarities between David M. Child's 2003 design for the Freedom Tower to be erected at Ground Zero and a 1999 architectural student's project that the student, Thomas Shine, may sue the architect.
 Mr. Mukasey ruled that observers "may find that the Freedom Tower's twisting shape and undulating diamond-shaped facade make it substantially similar to Olympic Tower [the student's project at Yale School of Architecture], and therefore an improper appropriation" of copyrighted artistic expression.
-Never mind that, as he also pointed out, it is "possible, even likely, that some ordinary observers might not find the two towers to be substantially similar," and that the final Child's project for Freedom Tower will not make use of the so called "diagrid" design that is here being debated (and which, in case you live in Chicago, you can admire on the John Hancock building.)
+Never mind that, as he also pointed out, it is "possible, even likely, that some ordinary observers might not find the two towers to be substantially similar," and that the final Child's project for Freedom Tower will not make use of the so called "diagrid" design that is here being debated (and which, in case you live in Chicago, you can admire on the building.)
 Never mind also the fact that "In the late 1990's - around the time Shine was at Yale - there was a virtual tidal wave of twisting tower projects."

 Imagine, if you will, the same judicial logic applied to, say, the liberty design patterns of Barcelona's Quadrat d'Or, or to the Renaissance buildings of Rome and Florence, or to the doric column or to any other column's design for that matter.
-Imagine the city of Venice or the government of Egypt bringing Las Vegas hotels to court because their buildings imitate similar buildings in Venice or Egypt, or Paris for that matter as in Las Vegas we now have an imitation of the Eiffel Tower as well.
+Imagine the city of Venice or the government of Egypt bringing Las Vegas hotels to court because their buildings imitate similar buildings in Venice or Egypt.
 Imagine the owners of eighteenth or nineteenth century Mediterranean style villas in Naples or the Cote d'Azur suing the Hollywood "stars" for the blatant imitation of the originals in which they live, which they can afford only because of their copyright induced monopoly rents!
 Oh, how sweet that would be.
 Why bother with common sense when another judicial case can be fabricated to force yet another competitive industry into the hands of patent lawyers, litigation lawyers, and all the rent-seekers seeking to grab a piece of a pie they never contributed to create?